Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Connections to discrete convex functions

 \begin{definition} A function $g:\mathbb{Z}^n\to\mathbb{R}^n\cup\{+\infty\}$ is called discrete midpoint convex if

 Here, the floor and ceiling refer to component-wise floor and ceiling. \end{definition}

 We now argue that the function $g$ corresponding to our (constrained) objective $c$ is not discrete midpoint convex.
-Consider the current allocation (cf. Section \ref{sec: model}) $\vec{\bar{d}}=(0,1,0,1)$ and $\vec{\bar{b}}=(0,0,0,0)$.
+Consider the current allocation (see Section \ref{sec: model}) $\vec{\bar{d}}=(0,1,0,1)$ and $\vec{\bar{b}}=(0,0,0,0)$.
 As all values for $\vec{b}$ are 0 throughout this construction, we do not restate it from now on.
 Suppose $z=1$, that is, only one dock is allowed to be moved (and solutions moving more than one are infeasible and thus have value infinity).
 Then the vector $\vec{\bar{d}}=(1,0,1,0)$ is not feasible given the constraint (as it would involve moving 2 docks).
 Now, if $g$ was discrete midpoint convex, then the inequality would state that

-However, both terms on the left-hand side are feasible whereas the first term on the right-hand side is not.
+However, both terms on the LHS are feasible whereas the first term on the RHS is not.
 Thus, the inequality does not hold, $g$ is not discrete midpoint convex, and therefore $f$ is not multimodular.